darrenfishell/darrenfishell.github.io/_posts/2017-9-14-new-census-data-shows-demographic-shifts-in-maine.md

 Those are good signs of progress on basic indicators of economic and general wellness, but Maine lagged progress nationwide.

 The data out early this morning from the Census Bureau includes a wide array of new data, but the best summary for Maine is here, in three data sets showing changes (and whether they were statistically significant) across multiple years.
-The full data were not up early this morning, but [links should work by 10 a.m.](https://www.census.gov/newsroom/press-releases/2017/acs-single-year.html)

 - [Economic characteristics](https://factfinder.census.gov/bkmk/table/1.0/en/ACS/16_1YR/CP03/0400000US23), including poverty, commuting trends and labor force data.
 - [Social characteristics](https://factfinder.census.gov/bkmk/table/1.0/en/ACS/16_1YR/CP02/0400000US23), including ancestry, the foreign-born population and divorce rates (male divorce is up).